rmcmillan34/Project-PWN/README.md

 ---
 ## Purpose and Objectives

-PWN emerged from the necessity to maintain consistent access to a practical learning environment while being mobile, especially during extended work-related travel periods with limited or unreliable internet connectivity.
+PWN emerged from my own necessity to maintain consistent access to a practical learning environment while being mobile, especially during extended work-related travel periods with limited or unreliable internet connectivity.
 By creating a self-contained cyber range, the primary objectives are:

 1. **Accessibility:** Enabling cybersecurity enthusiasts, professionals, and learners to have a mobile and self-sufficient platform for practical training, irrespective of their location or internet availability.
 2. **Skill Enhancement**: Serving as a learning platform for upskilling in the setup, maintenance, and management of a home-lab.
 It provides hands-on experience installing and configuring operating systems, creating virtual networks, and practicing ethical hacking concepts in a controlled environment.